 Money laundering is the legalization process of revenues from criminal activities.
 Money laundering poses important threats to the whole world.
 With the income they earn from crimes, criminals can have a greater potential to commit more significant crimes.
 The consequences can be unpredictably harmful, such as the financing of terrorism.
 Due to the significant threats of money laundering, countries and organizations across the globe have taken various measures.
-Regulatory organizations aim to fight financial crimes with various AML compliance policies effectively.
+Regulatory organizations aim to fight financial crimes with various Anti-Money Laundering compliance policies effectively.
 Among these countries, Malta aims to prevent financial crimes with the measures it takes.

 History of AML in Malta